AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Method

 \section{Method}

-Our audio-visual diarization system is shown in Fig.~\ref{fig:sys}.
-We first define the diarization problem (Sec.~\ref{pdef}); then we present the audio-visual relation network and introduce how we learn audio-visual similarity with missing faces (Sec.~\ref{AVR-Net}); more details of training, inference, and implementation can be found in Appendix~\ref{apx:detail}.
+Our audio-visual diarization system is shown in Figure~\ref{fig:sys}.
+We first formulate the diarization problem (Sec.~\ref{pdef}); then we present the audio-visual relation network and introduce how to learn audio-visual similarity with missing faces (Sec.~\ref{AVR-Net}).